mickfuzz/dyne_docs/src/terminal/docs/13-files-and-directories.md

 and may reveal the source of problems (bugs, configuration errors, missing or corrupted files) on your system.
-Many log files are kept in the */var/log* directory, but some programs put their log files in hidden directories in the user\'s home directory.
+Many log files are kept in the */var/log* directory, but some programs put their log files in hidden directories in the user's home directory.
 An example is
-\~/.sugar/default/logs.\
+\~/.sugar/default/logs.

 Historically, GNU/Linux system configuration was done through editing text files.
 Today, most popular GNU/Linux systems encourage users to